The Wraparound: All the info to know about the NHL playoff games today

 The Wraparound is your daily look at the 2020 Stanley Cup Playoffs.
 We’ll break down all of the NHL playoff games today with the all-important television and live streaming information included.

-• Check out NHL Bubble Wrap to look back at all of Wednesday’s action.
+• Check out NHL Bubble Wrap to look back at all of Thursday’s action.

-• They only needed two overtimes to decide Game 1 of Bruins-Hurricanes thanks to Patrice Bergeron.
+• Claude Julien was hospitalized with chest pains and will not coach the Canadiens for the remainder of the First Round.

+• Capitals forward Nicklas Backstrom is out for Game 2 and in concussion protocol after taking an Anders Lee hit early in Game 1.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]